 The top ten bits of the virtual page number index into the top-level table (sometimes called the page directory), which holds a pointer to a second-level table.
 The bottom ten bits of the virtual page number are used as an index into this second-level table, giving the location where the actual physical address will be found.
 At first glance, it appears that this structure takes just as much space as a single-level table.
 To map a full 4 GB of memory, it still requires 4 MB (plus 1 additional page) for page tables.
-But if a process only needs a small amount of memory, most of the entries in the top-level directory will be empty (shown here as P=0), and only a small number of second-level tables.
+But if a process only needs a small amount of memory, most of the entries in the top-level directory will be empty (shown here as P=0), and only a small number of second-level tables will be needed; small-memory processes will thus have small page tables.
 And since the table is made out of individual pages, we can use whatever set of 4 KB pages are available, instead of needing a contiguous 4 MB block.